banyan-team/banyan-julia/docs/2-Configure_AWS_account.md

 # Configure AWS account

-To use Banyan, you must grant Banyan permission to create and manage compute resources.
-Banyan can use either a cross-account role ~~or access keys~~. ~~For either method,~~ you must configure settings in the AWS Management Console and the Banyan Dashboard. ~~This document describes both methods.
-While both methods are supported, we recommend that you use a cross-account role.~~
+To use Banyan, you must first grant Banyan sufficient permissions to create an manage compute resources in your account.
+Banyan uses a cross-account role for this.
+You must configure settings both in the AWS Management Console and in the Banyan Dashboard.
 Once you have configured your account, you cannot associate your Banyan account with a different AWS account.

-## Use a cross-account role

-### Step 1: Configure Banyan to use a cross-account role
+## Step 1: Configure Banyan to use a cross-account role
 1. Sign into your Banyan account and go to the Banyan Dashboard.
-2. Click on **Configure AWS Account**
+2. Click on **Account**
-3. Copy the external ID for later use in Step 2.
+3. Copy the External ID for later use in Step 2.

 ### Step 2: Configure AWS IAM role settings